Kyle-Lewis/Kyle-Lewis.github.io/_posts/2018-08-16-Generative-Learning-and-Bayes-Theorem.md

 <h2 align="center">Generative vs Discriminate</h2><hr>

-Discriminant learning algorithms (like logistic regression) try to map from input features to class lables; $P(Y|X=x)$ can be read "the probability of some data point being of a class $y$, *given* the features $\vec{x}$ of that point".
+Discriminant learning algorithms (like logistic regression) try to map from input features to class lables; $P(Y|X=x)$ can be read: the probability of some data point being of a class $y$, *given* the features $\vec{x}$ of that point.
 Conversely, generative learning algorithms try to map classes to the distributions of their features; $P(X|Y=y)$.

 To me, the generative side of this symmetry is a little less intuitive.
 [Think of the geographic population distribution of the people who speak French.](https://en.wikipedia.org/wiki/Geographical_distribution_of_French_speakers) Already, the word distribution gives it away.
 "French speaking" is the class label and the geography, be it coordinates or country, is the feature set.
 You can imagine a good model for French speakers would have a high probability of finding that they *have the feature* of being from France, and then the DRC, and then Germany, and so on.

 It sounds wierd, why would we do such a thing?
-We want to do it because, having generated such a model, we can use (Bayes' Theorem)[https://en.wikipedia.org/wiki/Bayes%27_theorem] to retrieve what we typically want to predict, the probability that a person is a French speaker given that they are from a certain country (and of course, other features, if we want a good amount of predictive power).
+We want to do it because, having generated such a model, we can use [Bayes' Theorem](https://en.wikipedia.org/wiki/Bayes%27_theorem) to retrieve what we typically want to predict, the probability that a person is a French speaker given that they are from a certain country (and of course, other features, if we want a good amount of predictive power).

 And its not hard to calculate!